sajjadhossain/AutomatorChallenge/README.md

 1. Alpha
 1. Beta

-After mapping epics, stories and scenarios to suites to test types, a test plan and schedule should be drafted.
+After mapping epics, stories and scenarios to suites and test types, a test plan and schedule should be drafted.